 Visit the Tokyo Metropolitan Government No. 1 Building, home to the Tokyo Metropolitan Government—it's just a short walk from Shinjuku Station.
 Less famous than its cousins Tokyo Tower and TOKYO SKYTREE, the building's twin towers each have an observatory at a height of 202 meters.
 Better yet, admission to both observatories is free.

 Note: Due to renovation of the Tokyo Metropolitan Government No. 1 Building, the South Observatory is closed.
-It is scheduled to reopen in spring 2019.
+It is scheduled for a renewal opening around spring of 2019.